 Airport security may be more than a nuisance

 The holidays are here and the number of people flying to visit friends and family are at their highest.
-As if the airports weren't going to be busy enough this holiday weekend, travelers like myself, will be faced with new security measures that many are uncertain about.
+As if the airports weren’t going to be busy enough this holiday weekend, travelers will be faced with new security measures that many are uncertain about.

 The new security measures force travelers to essentially decide “between the lesser of two evils: submit to a virtual strip search, or suffer the indignity of allowing an unknown officer to literally place his or her hands in your pants,” according to the suit, filed on behalf of two pilot-plaintiffs.